MRtrix3/cmdline-tutorial/docs/introduction.rst

 arguments that contain spaces within them.
 A common example of this is when file names contain spaces (note that this should be avoided, especially since other programs and scripts often have issues dealing with these).
-This is obviously a prblem, since an argument with a space in it will be interpreted as two separate arguments.
+This is obviously a problem, since an argument with a space in it will be interpreted as two separate arguments.
 To supply an argument with a space in it, use the following syntax.